How can career centers help students build strong professional references before senior year?

 Why do students need a reference strategy in their first year?

-Waiting until senior year to secure references sabotages job and graduate school hunts.
+Waiting until senior year to secure references can leave students trying to build important professional relationships just as employers or graduate programs begin asking for them.
 Employers heavily rely on these validations to make final hiring decisions, meaning students must proactively build professional relationships from day one.
 Career centers need to shift student mindsets away from transactional, last-minute requests toward long-term relationship cultivation.

 Many students mistakenly assume that references are a mere formality performed after a hiring decision is already made.
 The data reveals a far more volatile reality.